11/26/2024

 Martin Yang

 Got it.
 A quick follow-up.
-So again, on broad picture company-wide margins, what factor would drive the margins?
-Do you think it's mixed or any other factors you would point out that have a bigger influence on the long-term margin outlook?
+So, again, on broad picture, company-wide margin, do you think, you know, where do you think, what factor would drive margins?
+Do you think it's mixed or, you know, any other factors you would point out that have a bigger influence on the long-term margin outlook?

 speaker